Motivic double zeta values of odd weight: Exactness at the middle

 So $q(\frac{1}{X+1})-q(\frac{X}{X+1})+(X+1)^{-N+1}q(X)=0$, $q\in W_{N+1}^-$. $ \Box$\\

-Lemma \ref{odd} and lemma \ref{ev} say that if $C(X)$ satisfies some kind of symmetry or anti-symmetry condition, then Proposition \ref{poly} is true.
-The following lemma shows that there is some kind of symmetrization process. \begin{lem} If $C(X)=\sum\limits_{n=1}^{\frac{1}{2}N-\frac{3}{2}}c_{n}X^{2n}$ satisfies
+Lemma \ref{odd} and \ref{ev} show that if $C(X)$ satisfies some kind of symmetry or anti-symmetry property, then Proposition \ref{poly} is true.
+The final step is to show that there is some kind of symmetrization process. \begin{lem} Suppose that $C(X)=\sum\limits_{n=1}^{\frac{1}{2}N-\frac{3}{2}}c_{n}X^{2n}$ satisfies